subquery/documentation/docs/quickstart/quickstart.md

 ### Duration

-This quick start guide should only take around 10-15 minutes.
+This quick start guide should take around 10-15 minutes.

 ### What will you learn?